anywhichway/doxl/README.md

 # Usage

-Either include `doxl.js` through an import stamement, script tag or require statement.
+Either include `doxl.js` through an import statement, script tag or require statement.
 Then it is pretty darn simple ...

 Just call `doxl(query,source)` where query and source are both JavaScript objects.
-The value returned will be the subset of source, if any, that has such that its properties satisfy at least one of the following:
+The value returned will be the subset of source, if any, such that its properties satisfy at least one of the following:

   1) the value was an exact match for the same property on the query